Jenny is a returning student at her high school. She has a part-time job which keeps her up late most nights.

 Questions every teacher and staff person asks on the first day

 But students aren’t the only ones who need clarity.
-Your teachers and staff also want to know some questions that only school leaders can answer.
-And their questions will be even more specific.
-Think about Harry Wong’s questions from the perspective of your teachers and staff who will be asking:
+Your teachers and staff also want to know some questions that only school leaders an answer.
+So I’ve re-written Harry Wong’s questions to reflect what your teachers and staff will be asking:

-2. What extra duties, assignments or activities might I expect and what new safety guidelines should I expect?
+2. What extra duties, assignments or activities might I expect?

-4. Will my school leader help me and treat me as a human being?
+4. Will he/she treat me as a human being?

-5. What are the new expectations, protocols, procedures, and policies in our school?
+5. What are the expectations, procedures, policies in our school?

-6. What am I expected to accomplish this year in the classroom and other duties?
+6. What am I expected to accomplish this year?

-7. How will I be observed, evaluated, mentored, graded or coached?
+7. How will I be evaluated, mentored, graded or coached?

 1. Build and re-build relationships.

-As teachers, staff or parents returning to work, how are you reconnecting with them?
-If possible, call your teachers before school begins to reconnect and remind them that you may not have all the answers, but you are in this together and will find solutions together.
-Don’t just focus on work.
+As teachers, staff or parents return to your building, how are you reconnecting with them?
 Whether it’s hearing about summer trips, family updates, or meaningful moments in their lives, these conversations are important for building trust.
 They also open questions your teammates may have that are important for you to answer before school begins.

-Some teachers may want to connect via Zoom or Google Hangouts with you.
-Stay active in posting helpful reminders on your social media feeds.
-Whether you are using your school website, school-wide communication apps, or social media — share out important announcements and reminders various times before school begins to set expectations for the new school year.
+Jen likes to schedule several reminders to her community through social media that she posts throughout the summer.
+Whether you are using your school website, school-wide communication apps, or social media — share out important announcements and reminders various times throughout the summer to set expectations for the new school year.

-Even as you work on expectations for teachers, don’t forget about non-instrucational staff.
-Reach out to each staff member to discuss well-defined key responsiblity areas for them as well.
-If you use Key Responsiblity lists, consider re-doing them for the unique expectations.
-Ask what responsibilities can be removed or replaced.
+Sometimes principals have well-defined expectations for teachers but forget about non-instrucational staff.
+Consider working with each staff member on well-defined key responsiblity areas.
+(You can learn more and see samples in previous posts).
 With teachers and staff, don’t be afraid to say what is expected and providing it in writing.

-Everyone is anxious (in good or bad ways) about the start of school, and this year the stress levels will be higher than ever.
-For better or worse, your community will be looking to the principal to set the tone.
+Everyone is anxious (in good or bad ways) about the start of school.
+And they are looking to the principal to set the tone.
 So manage the high anxiety by demonstrating a sense of calm and reassurance.
-One way to do this is by including celebration in your welcome-back – even if this is done virtually.
-Send a card or gift to welcome back your staff.
-Communicate positivity, and reassure them again and again that it can still be a great year and you are in this together.
-While you are at it, keep practicing your own healthy habits so you have energy and focus in the days ahead.
+One way to do this is by including celebration in your welcome-back.
+Provide lunch, give them a gift, communicate positivity, reassure them again and again that it will be a great year and all will be well.

 New teachers, old teachers, new students, returning students, new parents — you will have several groups who need to be welcomed in orientation meetings.
-Some principals are setting these up in small, socially distanced events.
-Each school will have different needs, and each new person or group entering your school will have different needs, but the goals are the same: communication clear expectations, be positive, and be available to answer questions.
+Each group will have different needs, but the goals are the same: communication expectations, be positive, and be available to answer questions.

 Additional Checklists for the School Leader’s First-Days of School